 The test we would like to perform is called ImmunoHistoChemistry (IHC) testing.

 IHC testing checks if the 4 genes associated with Lynch Syndrome are working properly.
 Genes make proteins and IHC tests to see if the MLH1, MSH2, MSH6 and PMS2 proteins are present in your tumor sample or bowel polyp.

 What happens if any abnormalities are identified?

-If testing shows that one or more of the proteins is missing this could indicate that the tumor/polyp was due to Lynch Syndrome.
-However, it is important to remember that further testing will be needed to confirm this.
-You will be offered a follow-up appointment to discuss in more detail should this be the case.
+If testing shows that one or more of the proteins is missing this could indicate that the tumor/polyp was due to Lynch Syndrome however, it is important to remember that further testing will be needed to confirm this.

 What happens if NO abnormalities are identified?

-If the IHC test is normal it is much less likely that bowel cancer and the cancers in the family are due to Lynch Syndrome.
+If the IHC test is normal, it is much less likely that the bowel cancer or polyp is due to Lynch Syndrome.
 In these circumstances screening advice will be offered to family members in relation to the family history of cancer.

 What about the results?

-The test is complicated and the results can take up to six months.
+The test results can take up to three months to come back.
 We will contact the person who has consented to the tests to give them the results.
 We will also update our advice about screening and whether any further testing could be useful.
 Someone from the genetics team will contact you to discuss this further if appropriate.

 What if no tissue is available?

 Sometimes we cannot get a tissue sample.
 However, it may be possible to get one from another relative who has had a related cancer.
 If we cannot get tissue from any relatives, we will give advice based on the information we already have.

 What do I need to do?

 To go ahead with these tissue studies we need permission from the individual who has had cancer or bowel polyps.
-If this is not possible because the person with the bowel cancer or bowel polyps has passed away, consent can be obtained from one of the following people:3
+If this is not possible because the person with the bowel cancer or bowel polyps has passed away, consent can be obtained from one of the following people: 3

 - 1. Spouse or partner (including civil or same sex partner).
 The Human Tissue Act states that, for these purposes, a person is another person's partner if the two of them (whether of different sexes or the same sex) live as partners in an enduring family relationship.

-- 2. Parent or child (in this context a child may be of any age and means a biological or adopted child)
+- Parent or child (in this context a child may be of any age and means a biological or adopted child)

 - 3. Brother or sister

 - 4. Grandparent or grandchild

 - 5. Niece or nephew

 - 6. Stepfather or stepmother

 - 7. Half-brother or half-sister

 - 8. Friend of long standing.